caelohm/rymplaylists/README.md

 every playlist represents an album in the charts, it's position in popularity, and the most popular song of that album.

+However the code for this project is largely useless because it relied on me sending commands to my mouse and keyboard through python.
+The mouse commands depend on the resolution of your display :1 and they also depend on where your applications are located on your computer.
+Sooooo yeah and I'm not revisiting it because it was very, VERY time comsuming to make the playlists in general, even with some automation (albeit probably bad automation).
+I'm talking sitting at my computer for months to make one playlsit.
+If I were to redo this project I would have used more advanced scraping techniques, but then there is a higher chance of getting banned by the website which is why I'm waiting on the API.
+I'll be waiting the rest of my life unfortunately because it's progressing at a snail's pace.

 ## Playlists
 The playlists are located on my Spotify profile.
-Either they have a all capitalized title or they have RYM in the title. link to my [Spotify](https://open.spotify.com/user/226ny2ikdvr7wi2lq62guxtfy?si=9ded19b0b7ec4267).
+Either they have an all capitalized title or they have RYM in the title. link to my [Spotify](https://open.spotify.com/user/226ny2ikdvr7wi2lq62guxtfy?si=9ded19b0b7ec4267).
 Pay close attention to the descriptions of the playlists, they hold the average rating and number of rating cap.